argodev/studies/ot_survey/OT_Class_01_Slides.md

 ## Conclusion

-- And the answer is...
+- Does the Old Testament make any progress in God's progress to redeem his people?
 - Next Week: Genesis

 ## Credits